Mbappe fires France into last-16

-France was fortunate in its 2-1 opening win over Australia and it had slices of luck again at the Ekaterinburg Arena on Friday (AEST).
+France was fortunate in its 2-1 opening win over Australia and it had slices of luck again at the Ekaterinburg Arena on Friday (NZST).

 Mbappe's goal, which came from close-range after Olivier Giroud's shot took a wicked deflection to beat goalkeeper Pedro Gallese, saw the 19-year-old become the youngest player to score for France at a major international tournament.